Blog

 5. Profit Margin Ratio

-Ratios alone are not the “silver bullet” to predicting or evaluating an organization’s financial condition or health.
-Ratio analyses are great tools and can provide excellent insight to an organization’s fiscal health.
-They are part of a broader set of financial best practices and methodologies that include budgeting, forecasting and financial statement review and analysis.
-As in the story of Goldilocks, getting it “just right” is unique to each organization.
-Financial ratios in conjunction with sound and consistently applied financial best practices is the best chance to ensure your organization is fiscally sound.
+It’s important to remember that ratios alone are not the silver bullet to predicting or evaluating an organization’s financial health.
+They are part of a broader set of financial best practices that include budgeting, forecasting, and financial statement review and analysis.
+And—as in the story of Goldilocks—getting it “just right” is ultimately unique to each organization.